Just as with people, it is important to maintain your cats’ and dogs’ mouths in good condition.

 Regular cleaning is vital.
 Early and regular treatment is much easier and cheaper than major dental surgery.
 Inflamed gums (gingivitis) and periodontal disease may lead to infection and disease in other internal organs like the heart and kidneys.
 Periodontal disease is irreversible and the end result is tooth loss.
 If dentistry is performed early enough to remove bacterial plaque and good dental hygiene is implemented, periodontal disease can be prevented.

-When we perform dental checks we look at the degree of tartar accumulation and for the presence of gingivitis, periodontal disease and any broken teeth.
+When our vets and vet nurses perform dental checks we look at the degree of tartar accumulation and for the presence of gingivitis, periodontal disease and any broken teeth.
 We then advise you whether or not a dental is required, and what might help to prevent disease in the future.

-Franklin Vets boasts a team of skilled veterinary nurses to perform dental on your beloved pets.
-Most procedures will require a general anaesthetic.
+Franklin Vets has a team of skilled vets to perform dental on your beloved pets.
+Most procedures will require a general anaesthetic as most animals’ mouths cannot be examined adequately when they are awake.
 Your pet will receive a full examination to screen for any problems which may make them unsuitable for anesthetic.
 Our canine dentists are able to perform tooth extraction, root canals, scaling and polishing.
 We will give you the best advice on how to prevent any further dental problems.

 Dental checks do not stop at cats and dogs, we have veterinarians that specialize in rabbit, guinea pig and rodent dentistry.